absmach/supermq-docs/docs/tracing.md

 ## Message Tracing

-Magistrala provides for tracing of messages ingested into the magistrala platform.
+Magistrala provides for tracing of messages ingested into the Magistrala platform.
 The message metadata such as topic, sub-topic, subscriber and publisher is also included in traces. ![HTTP Message Publishing trace][message-trace].

 The messages are tracked from end to end from the point they are published to the consumers where they are stored. ![Influx DB consumer trace][consumer-trace]